 - Accelerated depreciation schedules

-New business incentives vary wildly by location.
+New business incentives vary widely by location.
 Some cities offer free rent periods, facade improvement grants, or marketing support.
 Rural areas might provide workforce training subsidies.
 Urban areas might offer brownfield redevelopment credits.

-Success Story: A Manchester tech startup chose a location in an enterprise zone over a trendier spot, saving £30,000 annually in various tax incentives.
+Success Story: A Manchester tech startup chose a location in an enterprise zone over a trendier spot, saving GBP 30,000 annually in various tax incentives.
 They reinvested these savings into talent acquisition, accelerating their growth by 18 months.

 State and local incentives often stack.
-You might qualify for state job creation credits, county property tax reductions, and city utility discounts simultaneously.
-But there’s always fine print – minimum employment requirements, wage thresholds, or clawback provisions if you relocate.
+You might qualify for state job creation credits, county property tax reductions, and city utility discounts at the same time.
+But there’s always fine print: minimum employment requirements, wage thresholds, or clawback provisions if you relocate.

 Green building incentives are increasingly generous.
 Solar panel installations, energy-efficient upgrades, and sustainable practices can trigger substantial tax credits.
-Some jurisdictions offer expedited permitting for green businesses, saving months of time.
+Some jurisdictions offer faster permitting for green businesses, saving months.

-Historic preservation tax credits can offset renovation costs by 20-40% for qualifying buildings.
-But the qualification process is stringent, and approved renovations cost more than standard approaches.
+Historic preservation tax credits can offset renovation costs by 20 to 40% for qualifying buildings.
+But the qualification process is strict, and approved renovations cost more than standard approaches.
 Calculate carefully whether the credits justify the constraints.

-Infrastructure is the unsexy foundation that makes everything else possible.
+Infrastructure is the unglamorous foundation that makes everything else possible.
 Poor infrastructure creates daily friction that gradually erodes profitability and sanity.

-Start with the basics that everyone forgets to check until it’s too late.
-Internet infrastructure tops the list – verify actual speeds, not advertised maximums.
+Start with the basics everyone forgets to check until it’s too late.
+Internet infrastructure tops the list, so verify actual speeds, not advertised maximums.
 Check mobile coverage for all major carriers.
 Confirm backup internet options exist.
 That perfect location becomes useless if you can’t process credit cards reliably.

 Power infrastructure matters more than most realise.
 Older buildings might lack sufficient electrical capacity for modern needs.
 Three-phase power availability affects equipment options.
 Backup generator connections could save your business during outages.
 Even something as simple as outlet placement affects your layout flexibility.